Lawrence Tomlinson

-Lawrence Neil Tomlinson (born 24 July 1964) is an English businessman, who with an estimated fortune of £550 million, who ranks 151st on the 2011 Sunday Times Rich List.
+Lawrence Neil Tomlinson (born 24 July 1964) is an English businessman and chairman of the LNT Group.
+In 2025, Tomlinson ranked 267th on the Sunday Times Rich List with an estimated personal wealth of £525m.
+Tomlinson built his wealth in the care home industry, and subsequently diversified into other ventures including Ginetta Cars.

 Early life

 Tomlinson grew up in Batley, where he attended grammar school before going on to study engineering at Huddersfield College at age 15.
 Early on in his studies, engineering company, Wellman Bibby, spotted his skills and sponsored his engineering degree at Bradford University.
 He was head hunted by Holset Engineering for their Graduate Trainee Programme in 1987.

 Throughout most of his youth, his father was a haulage driver and his mother worked at Fox's Biscuits.
 When he was in his teens his parents started a care home.
 Tomlinson was involved from the start, writing software on an Amstrad 8256 to aid them with the management of the care home.
 After completing his studies, and whilst still in training at Holset Engineering, Tomlinson bought the care home from his parents in 1988.
 This was the start of Tricare.